mtceballos/SIRENAdoc/SIRENAfunctions.rst

     - Declare variables
     - Stablish the :cpp:member:`threshold`
-    - It is possible to find the tstart of the first pulse...
+    - It is necessary to find the tstart of the first pulse...

       Obtain tstart of the first pulse in the derivative if :math:`derivative_i>threshold`